The Auburn Montgomery Bachelor of Science in Nursing (B.S.N.) program is considered one of the best in the state.

 - A minimum of a 2.50 (on a 4.0 scale) grade-point average on the required Lower Division courses

 Candidates for admission will be ranked on the basis of their grade-point average, interview score, TEAS score, and amount of AUM credit.
 The most qualified applicants will be offered admission.
-College of Nursing and Health Sciences applications are separate from the general university applications and may be obtained on the website in December for Fall admission and in March for Spring admission.
+School of Nursing applications are separate from the general university applications and may be obtained on the website in December for Fall admission and in March for Spring admission.
 Applications for Fall admission must be submitted by February 1 (or the last business day of January, if February 1 falls on a weekend), and applications for Spring admission must be submitted by May 1 (or the last business day of April, if May 1 falls on a weekend).

 The number of applicants exceeds available openings, so admission is competitive.